Fueling Systems: #3 During Exercise

 Fruit.
 Dried fruit is natural, contains vitamins and minerals and packs in carbohydrates.
 Aim for 1-2 ‘servings’ per hour- that’s ¼ cup of dried fruit such as raisins, dates or cranberries.
 Watch out for dried fruits that contain preservatives as these may upset a sensitive stomach!
 Be sure to consume water along with dried fruit.

 Ensure that your nutrition system includes adequate levels of electrolytes-minerals such as sodium, calcium and potassium that are critical to muscle contraction and help to maintain a safe fluid balance.
+Aim for 200-300 +mg of sodium per hour every hour.
 Failure to replace sodium losses is more likely to result in 'hyponatremia' during endurance events lasting longer than 2-4 hours than shorter events as higher volumes of water are consumed.
 Choosing a sports drink in place of water will decrease this risk by replacing sodium lost through sweat.

 Longer Distance Events.